Representing Federal Employees in Grievances

-Our law firm represents federal employees in the grievance process.
+Our federal employment lawyers represent federal employees in the different grievance processes.
 Most, if not all federal agencies have their own federal employee grievance procedures for employees who wish to bring employment disputes forward for resolution.

 Why Federal Employees Use the Grievance Process

-Generally, federal employees utilize a federal agency’s grievance process when other legal options do not fit.
+Generally, federal employees utilize a federal agency’s grievance process when it is the most appropriate place to file an appeal.
 For example, a federal employee may decide to file an administrative grievance if their employment dispute does not qualify for an Equal Employment Opportunity (EEO) complaint, the appeals process at the Merit Systems Protection Board (MSPB) or before other forums.

 Types of Federal Employee Grievances

-There are usually two types of federal employee grievances: (1) union grievances; and (2) individual administrative grievances.
+There are usually two types of federal employee grievances: (1) a union grievances; and (2) individual administrative grievances.
 Typically, federal employees who are not eligible for the union grievance process use the administrative grievance process.
+These individuals generally file federal administrative grievances.
 Those federal employees represented by a labor union may be required to go through the union grievance process.
+We have represented individuals in both types of grievances.
+They are similar except that union grievances have the potential to ultimately go to arbitration.
+This article mainly focuses on administrative grievances.

 What do Administrative Grievances Cover?